Alexander-Mages/Sports-Administration-App/README.md

 git clone https://github.com/Alexander-Mages/Sports-Administration-App.git
 ```
 # Configuration
 To configure the application, you must add ReCaptcha keys to appsecrets.json, and set Dotnet AppSecrets for email credentials.
+Use these commands to configure AppSecrets:
 ```
 dotnet user-secrets init
 dotnet user-secrets set "Email:Password" "PasswordHere"